Last updated: 15 December 2020

 All consultation documents and submissions received are available below.

-We are considering the comments received from the second call for submissions and will prepare final changes for approval by the FSANZ Board in December this year.
+We considered the comments received from the second call for submissions and prepared changes that were approved by the FSANZ Board in December 2020.
 All FSANZ decisions on proposals are notified to the ministers responsible for food regulation, who can ask for a review of the decision or agree that the proposal should become law.

 Proposal P1044 reports and supporting documents